 Zinc is an essential mineral that is found everywhere in your body, but especially in your muscles.
 This mineral is important for cell division, wound healing, hair growth, blood sugar regulation and immune defence.

 What are zinc-rich foods?

 Oysters are particularly rich in zinc.
-Zinc from animal foods such as cheese, eggs and offal is better utilised by the human body than zinc from plant-based foods.
+Other animal sources of zinc, such as cheese, eggs and offal are better utilised by the human body than zinc from plant-based foods.

 Who is particularly at risk of a zinc deficiency?

 Athletes, pregnant and breastfeeding women, vegetarians and vegans as well as people with chronic inflammatory bowel diseases have an increased risk of low zinc levels.
 They either lose large amounts of zinc or their intestines cannot absorb it sufficiently.